 - It can work as a Google Chrome extension

-A website is key to your inbound lead generation strategy and online presence as a freelancer.
+A website is key to your freelancer’s inbound lead generation strategy and online presence.
 Also, having a website as a freelancer speaks volumes of your professionalism and serves as the perfect portfolio for your business.

 Do you have a website?